yousha-waja/taxi-queue-app-uj-2023/readme.md

 http://localhost:3015
 ```

-### No API
+### No API app

-First make the widget function in the `public/no-api` folder functional.
+First make the widget working in the `public/no-api` folder.

-Make changes in the `taxi-queue.no-api.js.js` & `index.html file`
+Make changes in the `taxi-queue.no-api.js` & `index.html file`

-That widget is not using an API and after a browser refresh application state will reset to 0.
+This widget is not using an API and after a browser refresh application state will reset to 0.

 There are **no unit tests** for this widget.

+Just make the widget functional by adding the needed functions & variables.
+Link the HTML in `public/no-api/index.html` to the functions and variables you create in the `public/no-api/taxi-queue.no-api.js` file

 ### With an API

-* Next work on the widget in the `public/with-api` folder.
+Next work on the widget in the `public/with-api` folder.
+This widget should use an API that is using SQLite.

 * Make all the unit tests pass in `taxi-queue.test.js`.
-Run the tests using `npm test`.
+* Run the tests using `npm test`.
 * **Don't change** the test file `test/taxi-queue.test.js`.

-* Implement the required API endpoints in the `index.js` file
+* Implement the required API endpoints in the `index.js` file.
-* Implement the required sql code in the `taxi.sql.js` file
+* Implement the required functions in the `taxi.sql.js` file.
 * Make sure the widgets data is not lost after a browser refresh.
 * Use `axios` to call the API end points from `AlpineJS`.